omadli/music-api/Readme.md

 ### Gunicorn configurations

-Before you start, you should open the `gunicorn_conf.py` and `musicapi.service` files and edit the paths.
+Before you start, you should open the `gunicorn_conf.py` and `musicapi.service` files and edit the paths. `YOUR_PATH` - edit to working directory path.

 1) Copy service file
 ```bash